-Since its discovery by Bak, Tang and Wisenfeld [1,2], self-organized criticality (SOC) has received massive attention in the physics literature.
-Variants of the original sandpile model of [1] were studied and some of them even "exactly" solved (see [4,5,10,11] or [7] for a recent review of the subject).
+Since its discovery by Bak, Tang and Wisenfeld [1, 2], self-organized criticality (SOC) has received massive attention in the physics literature.
+Variants of the original sandpile model of [1] were studied and some of them even "exactly" solved (see [4, 5, 10, 11] or the recent review [7]).
 However, despite great efforts and literally thousands of published papers, the present mathematical understanding of SOC lags far behind the bold claims made by physicists.
 Much of that failure can be attributed to the fact that the models used to demonstrate SOC are difficult to formulate precisely and/or too difficult to study using the current techniques of probability theory and mathematical physics.
 From the perspective of the latter fields, the situation seems ripe for considering models which concern at least some aspects of SOC, provided there is a decent prospect of a self-contained rigorous analysis.